abelzhang115/abelzhang115/README.md

 * Spread—spreads instances across underlying hardware (max 7 instances per group per AZ)  --instances on different hardware, can across AZ and region, maximize high availability.
 * Partition—spreads instances across many different partitions (which rely on different sets of racks) within an AZ.
 Scales to 100s of EC2 instances per group (Hadoop, Cassandra, Kafka)  -up to 7 partitions per AZ, can span across AZ in the same region. up to 100 instances.instances in the same partition does not share racks.
 HDFS, HBase, Cassandra,Kafka

+Partition placement groups - Partition placement groups help reduce the likelihood of correlated hardware failures for your application.
+When using partition placement groups, Amazon EC2 divides each group into logical segments called partitions.
+Amazon EC2 ensures that each partition within a placement group has its own set of racks.
+Each rack has its own network and power source.
+No two partitions within a placement group share the same racks, allowing you to isolate the impact of a hardware failure within your application.

+The following image is a simple visual representation of a partition placement group in a single Availability Zone.
+It shows instances that are placed into a partition placement group with three partitions—Partition 1, Partition 2, and Partition 3.
+Each partition comprises multiple instances.
+The instances in a partition do not share racks with the instances in the other partitions, allowing you to contain the impact of a single hardware failure to only the associated partition.

+Partition placement groups can be used to deploy large distributed and replicated workloads, such as HDFS, HBase, and Cassandra, across distinct racks.
+When you launch instances into a partition placement group, Amazon EC2 tries to distribute the instances evenly across the number of partitions that you specify.
+You can also launch instances into a specific partition to have more control over where the instances are placed.

+A partition placement group can have partitions in multiple Availability Zones in the same Region.
+A partition placement group can have a maximum of seven partitions per Availability Zone.
+The number of instances that can be launched into a partition placement group is limited only by the limits of your account.

+Partition placement groups:  via - https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/placement-groups.html#placement-groups-partition

+Spread placement groups - A spread placement group is a group of instances that are each placed on distinct racks, with each rack having its own network and power source.
+Spread placement groups are recommended for applications that have a small number of critical instances that should be kept separate from each other.
+Launching instances in a spread placement group reduces the risk of simultaneous failures that might occur when instances share the same racks.
+Spread placement groups provide access to distinct racks, and are therefore suitable for mixing instance types or launching instances over time.
+As the use-case talks about running large distributed and replicated workloads, so it needs more instances, therefore this option is not the right fit for the given use-case.

+A spread placement group can span multiple Availability Zones in the same Region.
+You can have a maximum of seven running instances per Availability Zone per group.

 ### Elastic Network Interface (ENI)
 Logical component in a VPC that represents a virtual network card The ENI can have the following attributes: